Government's COVID-19 relief measures: What businesses need to know.

 It’s important to note that the amount each business could receive will vary, based on how much their business revenues declined.
 For example, also under the updated CEWS program, companies who have experienced more than a 50% drop in revenue now have an additional 35% subsidy available to them.
 You can use this calculator to estimate how much your subsidy might be, and apply for the program.

-For the periods between December 20th, 2020 to March 13th, 2021, the weekly wage subsidy for furloughed employees will be the least of these amounts:
+For the periods between March 13th, 2021 to June 5th, 2021, the weekly wage subsidy for furloughed employees will be the least of these amounts:

 - $500, or